MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

    :::column-end:::
 :::row-end:::

-If you want to configure a custom Graph connector for Copilot for Microsoft 365, ensure that you adhere to the [guidelines to create or upgrade Graph connectors](/graph/connecting-external-content-deploy-teams?branch=main#make-your-microsoft-graph-connector-available-for-other-organizations-in-the-teams-admin-center).
+If you want to configure a custom Graph connector for Microsoft 365 Copilot, ensure that you adhere to the [guidelines to create or upgrade Graph connectors](/graph/connecting-external-content-deploy-teams?branch=main#make-your-microsoft-graph-connector-available-for-other-organizations-in-the-teams-admin-center).

 ## App description

 A good description offers a clear and concise summary of the app’s features and allows Microsoft 365 Copilot to efficiently discover and execute search operations.

-The guidelines related to description for Microsoft 365 apps are applicable.
+The guidelines related to app description for Microsoft 365 apps are applicable.
 For more information, see [app descriptions](../concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md#app-descriptions).
 In addition, you must ensure to meet the following guidelines for Copilot agents:

 * Short description of app, parameter, command description, semantic description and operation ID mustn't include:
   * Instructional phrases, for example, “if the user says X”, “ignore”, “delete”, “reset”, “new instructions”, “Answer in Bold” or “Do not print anything“ [*Must fix*]